 Resident Assistants will be selected for this community based on skill level, background, and interest.
 These student leaders will receive additional training to better serve the unique needs of this community and they will provide specialty program and support for this community.

-HOW IS SAFETY AND SECURITY ADDRESSED?
+HOW ARE SAFETY AND SECURITY ADDRESSED?

-Safety and Security is our number one priority.
-Each Residence Hall is staffed with a professional live-in Residence Hall Coordinator who is responsible for the day to day operation of the building and supervises the Resident Assistants and Desk Staff.
+Safety and Security are our number one priority.
+Each Residence Hall is staffed with a professional live-in Residence Hall Coordinator who is responsible for the day-to-day operation of the building and supervises the Resident Assistants and Desk Staff.
 Resident Assistants live on each floor of the building and are responsible for building a positive inclusive community and are there to ensure that policies are being followed.
 The front desk of each building is staffed 24 hours a day and the Desk Staff are always happy to help a student.
 Also, Night Staff and Resident Assistants constantly walk through the building at night to address concerns and to support students.

 If a serious situation was to occur, the University Police are available 24 hours a day.
 They can be reached by calling 304-293-COPS.